AASun V2

 • Several forcing modes: PWM, standard, burst.

 • Daily energy history over 31 days.
-History of powers averaged per ¼ hour over 31 days.
-The 9 values taken into account are: CT1 to CT4 (CT1 separates import and injection), estimated routing 1 and 2, pulse counters 1 and 2.
+Power history averaged per ¼ hour over 31 days.
+The values taken into account are: CT1 to CT3 (CT1 separates import and export), estimated routing of PWM outputs 1 and 2, pulse counters 1 and 2.

 • Anti-legionella management.

-• Console interface via UART or Telnet (network).
+• Console interface by UART or Telnet (wired network or WIFI).

-The diverter currently comes in the form of a prototype with removable parts to facilitate development and evaluations:
+The diverter currently comes in the form of a single board suitable for DIN case:

 The project is available on Github with source code, schematics and documentation.